temporalio/documentation/docs-src/concepts/what-is-task-routing.md

 Task Routing has many applicable use cases.

+Some SDKs provide a [Session API](/concepts/what-is-a-worker-session) that provides a straightforward way to ensure that Activity Tasks are executed with the same Worker without requiring you to manually specify Task Queue names.
+It also includes features like **concurrent session limitations** and **worker failure detection**.

 ### Flow control

 A Worker that consumes from a Task Queue asks for an Activity Task only when it has available capacity, so it is never overloaded by request spikes.